My Minimalist Kitchen: How I Make My Cooking Easier With Less

 Tiny kitchen pantry staples

 About a year ago, I decided I wasn't going to keep certain things on hand.
 I used to make very complicated dishes, so I had all kinds of flours and exotic ingredients.
-I used them up and didn't buy more.
+But I got tired of all that extra work, so I used them up and didn't buy more.

 These days I choose to flavor food with spices instead of trying to perform every complicated recipe I see.
 Even though we have a drawer full of spices, they take up relatively little space in the scheme of things, because of how little else we store.
 Thanks to the Instant Pot, we don't have a lot of canned items, either.